intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

   has been deployed for a while, and its deficiencies have become evident.

 Indeed, basic interoperability is considered critical early in the deployment of a protocol.
-Race-to-market attitudes frequent results in an engineering practice that values simplicity will tend to make version negotiation and extension mechanisms optional for this basic interoperability.
+Race-to-market attitudes frequently result in an engineering practice that values simplicity will tend to make version negotiation and extension mechanisms optional for this basic interoperability.
 This leads to these mechanisms being uniquely